amannnnnyyyy/JobSearchSite/README.md

  - npm run dev

+ This project has a json file named jobs.json in the src folder.
+I have prepared that as a sample to view the project without having to build the back-end from the ground up.
+    By running the command
+         - npm run server
+    you can get the json mock server which acts as a back-end.

  This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: